 When it comes to entertaining, I prefer to have my invitations sent out well in advance.
-While that buys me much time to plan a menu and work out the finer details of the evening, it also gives me enough of time to prepare for those expected to attend.
-And by that I don’t certainly mean that I spend a good chunk of the coming days rehearsing a jig for them.
-No, nothing like that, I prefer my guests to entertain themselves without having me burst into a spell of break dance.
-What I do mean, however, is that it gives me ample time to clear up the house.
+While that buys me enough time to plan a menu (which usually includes this Chickpeas Curry) and work out the finer details of the evening, it also gives me plenty of time to prepare for the guests attending.
+And by that, I don’t certainly mean that I spend a good chunk of the coming days rehearsing a jig for them.
+No, nothing like that!
+I prefer my guests to entertain themselves without having me burst into a dance.
+What I do mean, however, is that it gives me ample time to clean up the house.

 Since I’m someone who could easily let the pile of dirty laundry grow till we literally (literally, like Hubby Dear waking me up a few mornings ago at the shock of not having any clean shirts left to wear to work.
 Thank goodness for a semi-casual work environment where a golf t-shirt is seen as no reason to question!) run out of clean clothes, or let the vacuum cleaner sit snugly in the corner gathering dust, or let the endless magazines I subscribe to grow into an unbelievable pile, much like the leaning tower of Piza, er I mean, paper.